 To set up an effective long-term politics, we must be organised.
 No one can do everything but everyone can do something.
-Moving forward, Mthwakazi movements must be ready to employ advisers to help them along.
+Moving forward, Mthwakazi parties must be ready to employ advisers to help them along.

 Inward looking political movements restrict their access to a pool of ideas.
-We cannot expect progress on the ground when movements continue to mark their own homework.
+We cannot expect progress on the ground when parties continue to mark their own homework.
 Instead of the current misinformed strategy of rejecting regional political elders, movements must be prepared to create room to objectively learn from these political figures’ experience.